These weird gizmos are called Ventz and they are designed to hold open your motorcycle jacket cuff to allow fresh air up your sleeve.

 I tried them in very hot and humid conditions and was surprised to find they work straight away.

 I thought they wouldn’t be effective until highway speeds, but you can feel the air rushing up your arms as soon as you start moving.

-I tried them on one wrist at a time to check the temperature difference and it is quite remarkable.
+To check the temperature difference, I tried them on one wrist at a time and found the difference quite remarkable.
 Ventz claims they offer 25% reduction in temperature and that the air flows right around your jacket.
 That would depend on your jacket’s construction.

 I tried them with a few of different jackets – leather and fabric – and on one, the air only flowed up to my elbow as the sleeves are fairly snug.
 Another jacket with wide sleeves allowed the air to flow right up to my armpits and around to my back.

 The Ventz are shaped so they become slightly narrower at the back which accelerates the air flow much like when you pinch the end of the hose to make the water spurt faster and further.